 Best for: Developers and researchers who want an OpenClaw-equivalent agent at roughly 4,000 lines of Python code, with support for local language models.

-nanobot was developed by the HKUDS lab and is explicitly described as an alternative to Clawdbot (OpenClaw).
-At approximately 4,000 lines, it claims 99% smaller code footprint than OpenClaw.
-It covers real-time web search, software engineering tasks, scheduled tasks, and persistent memory.
-The lightweight architecture makes it practical for code review and research into agent design.
+The HKUDS lab built nanobot as a direct alternative to Clawdbot (OpenClaw).
+At approximately 4,000 lines, it claims a 99% smaller code footprint.
+It covers web search, software engineering tasks, scheduled tasks, and persistent memory.

 Features:

-• Telegram and WhatsApp channel support with configurable allowFrom lists.
+- Telegram and WhatsApp channel support with configurable

 Deployment & Requirements: